Ensuring that our welcomes and our communities are inclusive is a common call in our culture.

 If a community does not strive to be dependant on Christ and work as the instrument of Christ it cannot be called a Christian church community.

 This is why in a Catholic parish the central activities of the community are the celebration of the sacraments, also instituted by Jesus Christ.
 Everything else flows from these events of divine presence among us.

 It is tragic that many people who are seeking Christ do not feel included in many church communities.
-Where this is the situation there needs to be change in the church community.
+Where this is the situation there may need to be change both in the people and in the church community.

 When I allow this to happen my growth in relationship with Jesus is immediate and abundant.

 - Invite Jesus to reveal to you ways in which your church / faith community challenges you to grow to greater maturity of faith.